aukspot/dles/README.md

 - [Headline](https://headline.fromthethink.com) - Guess the place tied to or missing from each headline.
 - [Juxtastat](https://urbanstats.org/quiz.html) - For 5 rounds, guess which of the two regions better fits the given criteria.
 - [Landmarkd](https://www.landmarkdgame.com) - Guess the daily landmark based on a zoomed-in picture.
+- [Landmarkr](https://www.landmarkr.app) - Name the place in the world based on the given pictures.
 - [Locatle](https://locatle.strct.net) - Guess the country that the picture was taken in.
 - [MapGame](https://mapgame.net) - Use the map to guess a country, getting new hints after each guess.
 - [Mapster](https://mapster.teuteuf.fr) - Draw the outline of a country as close as you can to the country's actual borders.